 The uncertainty on account of COVID-19 outbreak continues to have adverse effect across the world economy including India.
 However, recent results from the industry is showing signs of revival signaling a return in economic growth.
-The impact of the COVID-19 pandemic. on Company's results, including gain/loss on fair value changes, investment, remains uncertain and dependent on actual visibility of growth over coming quarters and steps taken by the government and other regulators to mitigate the economic impact and foster speedier growth.
-Further, the Company has assessed the impact of the COVID-19 pandemic on its fiquidity and ability to repay its obligations as and when they are due.
+The impact of the COVID-19 pandemic, on Company's results, including gain/loss on fair value changes, investment, remains uncertain and dependent on actual visibility of growth over coming quarters and steps taken by the government and other regulators to mitigate the economic impact and foster speedier growth.
+Further, the Company has assessed the impact of the COVID-19 pandemic on its liquidity and ability to repay its obligations as and when they are due.
 Management has considered various financial support from banks and other fundraising opportunities in determining the Company's liquidity position over the next 12 months.
 Based on the foregoing and necessary stress tests considering various scenarios, management believes that the Company will be able to pay its obligations as and when these become due in the foreseeable future.
-In assessing the recoverability of loans, receivables, deferred tax assets and investments, the Company has considered internal and external sources of information, including credit reports, economic forecasts and industry reports up to the date of approval of these financial results.
+In assessing the recoverability of loans, receivables, deferred tax assets and industry reports up to the date of approval of these financial results.
 Since the situation continue to evolve, its effect on the operations of the Company may be different from that estimated as at the date of approval of these financial results.
 The Company will continue to closely monitor material changes in markets and future economic conditions.